hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   C=3 and C=31 `COPY_LAYOUT` row patterns and 32-byte beat crossings.
 Native
   ROW32/C32 TCDM endpoints remain aligned.
 - A cross-repository ABI manifest and version comparison.
-- TCDM alias verification: write at `0x1010_0000`, read at `0x1018_0000` and `0x1020_0000` to confirm physical aliasing per RTL bank decode.
-Then ensure runtime and compiler use only canonical addresses.
+- TCDM alias verification must use the access path implemented by RTL: Snitch directly verifies `0x1010...`/`0x1018...`, while iDMA verifies the engine-only `0x1020...` alias through L2 round trips.
+Then ensure runtime and compiler emit only canonical `0x1010...` addresses.

 ### Exit Criteria

 - ABI review is complete and the file format contains no native pointer.
 - Memory constants agree with RTL and linker scripts.
-- There is no source diff under `neural-ai/hw`.
+- There is no RTL `.sv` diff under `neural-ai/hw`.
 - Existing software and RTL tests still pass.

 ### Current Verification Evidence